 Twenty sugar snap peas contain only 28 calories, and yet are packed full of nutrients.
-One cup of the chopped pods offers 3 grams of fiber and protein, a full daily dose of vitamin C, and one-third of our daily vitamin K and vitamin A requirements.
-Sugar snap peas are rich in folate, vitamin B6, iron and manganese.
-In addition, they contain many other essential B-complex vitamins such as pantothenic acid, niacin, thiamine, and pyridoxine, as well as important minerals like calcium, copper, zinc, selenium, potassium, phosphorus and magnesium.
+One cup of the chopped pods offers 3 grams each of fiber and protein, a full daily dose of vitamin C, and one-third of our daily vitamin K and vitamin A requirements.
+Sugar snap peas are rich in folate, vitamin B6, iron, and manganese.
+In addition, they contain many other essential B-complex vitamins such as pantothenic acid, niacin, thiamine, and pyridoxine, as well as important minerals like calcium, copper, zinc, selenium, potassium, phosphorus, and magnesium.

 Sugar snap pea pods also supply phytonutrients such as lutein and zeaxanthin, which are important for eye health.
 Touted by the Linus Pauling Institute as one of the best sources of alpha-carotene, snap peas also contain beta-carotene.
 These carotenoids, in combination with sugar snap peas’ high vitamin C level, function as powerful antioxidants to boost the immune system.

 Watch this video with Sarah Carey and make this Beef, Snap Pea, and Asparagus Stir-Fry.
 I replaced some of the asparagus with sliced baby portabella mushrooms and red bell pepper strips, and added 1 tsp of hot chile sauce (Sriracha) to her recipe for extra color and taste.
 Serve it over quinoa instead of rice.
 How about an easy Snap Pea Pasta Salad with marinated artichokes to take to your spring barbecues?
-Even when you are cooking pasta, you can add sugar snap peas to the last three minutes and make it a one-pot meal.
-Sugar snap peas are a fun food that that enhance many recipes.
+Even when you are cooking pasta, you can add sugar snap peas for the last three minutes and make it a one-pot meal.
+Sugar snap peas are a fun food that that enhances many recipes.

 Sugar Snap Peas provide lots of nutrients and flavor bang for the calories.
-I call that nutrient-dense and nutrient-smart!
+I call that nutrient-dense and nutrient-smart.
 Spring really has brought a nice surprise!
 Take the May (2013) Healthy Challenge and eat lots of these delicious sugar snap peas.
-So simple yet so good!
+So simple, yet so good!